openhwgroup/cva6/GitCheats.md

 <br>
 The -u switch sets up tracking to the specified remote (in this example, origin).

+## Force your forked repo to be the same as upstream (note: this is a heavy-handed approach).
+$ git fetch upstream<br>
+$ git reset --hard upstream/master
+$ git push origin master --force

 ## Using ssh (need to set-up ssh keys first)
 \# git remote set-url origin git@github.com:username/your-repository.git<br>